tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 T> 	    ...
 T> 	]
 T>
-T> Adding an `app_name` variable would then mean that any URL you reference from the `rango` app could be done so like:
+T> Adding an `app_name` variable means that any URL you reference from the `rango` app is done so like:
 T>
 T> {lang="html",linenos=off}
 T> 	<a href="{% url 'rango:about' %}">About</a>
 T>
 T> where the colon in the `url` command separates the namespace from the URL name.
-T> Of course, this is an advanced feature for when multiple apps are in presence - but it is a useful trick to know when things start to scale up.
+T>
+T> If an `app_name` is not specified, you would have to reference a URL with just the name of the mapping you want to refer to, such as in the example shown below.
+T.
+T> {lang="html",linenos=off}
+T> 	<a href="{% url 'about' %}">About</a>
+T>
+T> Of course, as we discuss above, this approach opens up the door to potential conflicts.
+If in doubt, it is good practice to specify an `app_name`!

 ## Dealing with Repetition
 While pretty much every professionally made website that you use will have a series of repeated components (such as page headers, sidebars, and footers, for example), repeating the HTML for each of these repeating components is not a particularly wise way to handle this.
 What if you wanted to change part of your website's header?
 You'd need to go through *every* page and change each copy of the header to suit.
-That could take a long time - and allow the possibility for human error to creep in.

 Instead of spending (or wasting!) large amounts of time copying and pasting your HTML markup, we can minimise repetition in Rango's codebase by employing *template inheritance* provided by Django's template language.